3. Before You Begin

 • Systems with high requirements on stability

-The TechPreview version is focussed on detection and speed.
+The TechPreview version is focused on detection and speed.
 This blog post contains more information on the differences.

 The TechPreview version should be used for: